pion/website/content/en/blog/why-webrtc.md

 These are my answers to the Why's of WebRTC.
 Lots of nuance exists, and these answers are heavily influenced by the work I do.
 I have been working with WebRTC since 2013.
 In that time I worked on two implementations [Pion](https://github.com/pion/webrtc) and [KVS WebRTC](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c).
 I also co-authored a book [WebRTC for the Curious](https://webrtcforthecurious.com/).
-I have used WebRTC at [startups](https://golightstream.com/) and [corporate](https://9to5mac.com/2021/06/11/hands-on-heres-a-first-look-at-how-facetime-works-in-a-web-browser/) software projects.
+I have used WebRTC at [startups](https://golightstream.com/) and [corporate](https://9to5mac.com/2021/06/11/hands-on-heres-a-first-look-at-how-facetime-works-in-a-web-browser/) projects.

 ### WebRTC supports more then just your use case